Design Pattern Series - Abstract Factory Pattern (Golang)

 }

-Step 3: Define the Abstract Factory Interface
+Step 3: Define Abstract Factory Interface

 // ui_factory.go